Apple’s latest iPhones sell at rare $132-plus discounts in China

 An Apple representative did not immediately respond to a request seeking comment.

-Still, smartphone sales are likely to contract again in 2023 after a decline last year, companies including Samsung Electronics have warned.
+Still, smartphone sales are likely to contract again in 2023 after falling last year, firms including Samsung Electronics have warned.

-While Apple did not provide a detailed outlook for the current quarter, it said its performance would mirror that of the December period.
-This suggests a revenue decline of about 5 per cent could be on the cards, although the company has said iPhone revenue would accelerate in the March quarter.
+While Apple did not give a detailed outlook for the current quarter, it said its performance would mirror that of the December period.
+This suggests a possible revenue fall of about 5 per cent, although the company has said iPhone revenue would accelerate in the March quarter.

-Sales of the four iPhone 14 models over their first 38 days on the Chinese market were down 28 per cent compared with the iPhone 13 family, Jefferies analysts have estimated.
+Sales of the four iPhone 14 models over their first 38 days in China were down 28 per cent against the iPhone 13 family, Jefferies analysts estimate.
 BLOOMBERG